ibm-cloud-docs/vpc/lb-overview.md

 You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port doesn't need to be the same as the front-end listener port.

-Ports `56500 - 56520` can't be used as front-end listener ports because they are reserved for management purposes.
 {: important}

 ## Elasticity